 Examples of ice caps in Iceland:

-Eyjafjallajökull - Eyjafjallajökull glacier is located in the southern region of Iceland.
+Eyjafjallajökull Glacier is located in the southern region of Iceland.
 Covering an area of 77.9 sq km (30.1 sq mi), Eyjafjallajökull is the 6th largest glacier in Iceland.
-Like other glaciers in Iceland, Eyjafjallajökull glacier is constantly retreating.
+Like other glaciers in Iceland, Eyjafjallajökull Glacier is constantly retreating.

-Vatnajökull -Vatnajökull glacier, located in the southeast of Iceland, is the oldest and biggest glacier in Iceland.
-Although the glacier is retreating, it still covers an area of 7899.9 sq km (3050.2 sq mi), which consists of around 8% of Iceland.
+Vatnajökull Glacier, located in the southeast of Iceland, is the oldest and biggest glacier in Iceland.
+Although the glacier is retreating, it still covers an area of 7899.9 sq km (3050.2 sq mi), which equates to around 8% of Iceland.
 The thickest point of Vatnajökull is almost 1 km (950 m) long!
 Even though it's getting smaller every year, it still has a prominent effect on Icelandic life and culture.
 There are 30 outlet glaciers of Vatnajökull in total!
 Vatnajökull is known for impressive sights and combinations of glacial, volcanic, and geothermal activity.

-Snæfellsjökull - Snæfellsjökull glacier is located in the westernmost part of Iceland.
+Snæfellsjökull glacier is located in the westernmost part of Iceland.
 This glacier-covered stratovolcano is over 700.000 years old.
 Snæfellsjökull is a retreating glacier and covers an area of 10.8 sq km (4.2 sq mi).
-Snæfellsjökull glacier was famously featured in Jules Verne's book "Journey to the Center of the Earth" in 1864.
+Snæfellsjökull Glacier was famously featured in Jules Verne's book "Journey to the Center of the Earth" in 1864.

-Mýrdalsjökull - the Mýrdalsjökull glacier is located in the southern part of Iceland and is the country's 4th largest ice cap, covering around 600 sq km (232 sq mi).
+The Mýrdalsjökull Glacier is located in the southern part of Iceland and is the country's 4th largest ice cap, covering around 600 sq km (232 sq mi).
 It covers Katla, one of Iceland's most active volcanoes.
-Mýrdalsjökull glacier is open for all kinds of adventurous activities, such as glacier hiking and ice climbing.
+Mýrdalsjökull Glacier is open for all kinds of adventurous activities, such as glacier hiking and ice climbing.
 The two major outlets of this glacier are Sólheimajökull and Kötlujökull.

-Drangajökull - Drangajökull glacier stands in the northwest part of Iceland, in the country's most northern glacier.
+Standing in the Westfjords in the northwest part of Iceland, Drangajökull is the largest glacier in the north.
 It covers an area of 159.8 sq km (61.7 sq mi) and is, in fact, the only glacier in Iceland that has not retreated in recent years.

 These are quite similar to ice caps, but the difference lies in how they flow.